luciagubar2004/Distributed-systems/README.md

 ## How it Works
 The system allows two users on different IP addresses to communicate by sending byte-encoded strings over specific ports (2000 and 3000).
 It includes a custom `KeyListener` that triggers message transmission upon pressing the **Enter** key.
+*Developed as part of the Telecommunication Technologies Engineering degree at the **University of Valladolid**.*